Dyl-M/auto_youtube_playlist/README.md

 Repository structure
 -------------

-Elements followed by `(IGNORED)` are kept ignored / hidden by git for privacy purpose.
+Elements followed by `(IGNORED)` are kept ignored / hidden by git for privacy purpose or for being useless for code comprehension or workflow execution.

 ```
 ├── .github